CrownClownX/Eight-Queens-Problem/README.md

 If you need help just type -h as a program's argument in command line

-REMEMBER THAT PROGRAM DESIGNED TO BEING USED WITH COMMAND LINE!
-ALSO ITS NOT GONNA WORK WITHOUT ARGUMENT!
+REMEMBER THAT PROGRAM IS DESIGNED TO BEING USED WITH COMMAND LINE!
+ALSO ITS NOT GONNA WORK WITHOUT ARGUMENTS!

 To choose size of the chessboard type -s and after this argument write size you want.
 For example Queens.exe -s 33

-To add name needed to create text file with solution type -o in command line and after argument write program's name Queens.exe -o program
+To add name needed to create text file with solution, type -o in command line and after this write program's name Queens.exe -o program

 To proper working you have to type both argument -s and -o